 We are pleased to announce the following publication in Marine Mammal Science:

-Downloads: The article can be downloaded from here, or alternatively, if you are unable to download the article please email Kate for a pdf at email@example.com
+To read more the article is available from Marine Mammal Science, or alternatively, if you are unable to download the article please email Kate for a pdf, or request a copy through Research Gate.

 South West Marine Research Program publications:

 • Smith, H.C., and Sprogis, K.R.
 (2016).
 Seasonal feeding on giant cuttlefish (Sepia apama) by Indo-Pacific bottlenose dolphins (Tursiops aduncus) in south-western Australia.
 Australian Journal of Zoology. doi: http://dx.doi.org/10.1071/ZO15075

 • McCluskey, S.M., Bejder, L., and Loneragan, N.R.
 (2016).
 Assessing potential dolphin prey availability and calorific value in an estuarine and coastal environment.
 Frontiers in Marine Science. doi: 10.3389/fmars.2016.00030

 • Sprogis, K.R., Pollock, K.H., Raudino, H.C., Allen, S.J., Kopps, A.M., Manlik, O., Tyne, J.A., and Bejder, L. (2016a).
 Sex-specific patterns in abundance, temporary emigration and survival of Indo-Pacific bottlenose dolphins (Tursiops aduncus) in coastal and estuarine waters.
 Frontiers in Marine Science 3. doi: 10.3389/fmars.2016.00012